pbergman/php-docker-token-auth/README.md

-prop.audience     | string |  audience that is registered in the registry (server name of registry) prop.issuer       | string |  issuer that is registered in the registry (server name of this server) prop.log_level    | string\|array |  log level[s] to display (example: ['error', 'info']) prop.log_file     |string |  log file for logging , if non is given it will use stdout
+prop.audience     | string |  audience that is registered in the registry (server name of registry) prop.issuer       | string |  issuer that is registered in the registry (server name of this server) prop.log_level    | string\|array |  log level[s] to display (example: ['error', 'info']) prop.log_file     |string |  log file or fd for logging , if non is given it will use stdout

 the config should be given as argument with the constructor: